csgillespie/efficientR/main.md

 ## Who this book is for and how to use it

 This book is for anyone who wants to make their R code faster to type, faster to run and more scalable.
-These considerations generally come *after* learning the very basics of R for data analysis: we assume you are either accustomed to R or proficient at programming in other languages, although this book could still be of use for beginners.
+These considerations generally come *after* learning the very basics of R for data analysis: we assume you are either accustomed to R or proficient at programming in other languages, although this book could still be of use to beginners.
 Thus the book should be useful to people with a range of skill levels, who can broadly be divided into three groups:

 - For **programmers with little experience with R** this book will help you navigate the quirks of R to make it work efficiently: it is easy to write slow R code if you treat as if it were another language.

 - For **R users with little experience of programming** this book will show you many concepts and 'tricks of the trade', some of which are borrowed from Computer Science, that will make your work more time effective.

-- For **R beginners with little experience of programming** this book can help steer you get things right (or at least less wrong) at the outset.
+- For **R beginners with little experience of programming** this book can help steer you towards getting things right (or at least less wrong) at the outset.
 Bad habits are easy to gain but hard to lose.
 Reading this book at the outset of your programming career could save the future you many hours searching the web for issues covered in this book.

 Identifying which group you best fit into and how this book is most likely to help you will help get the most out of it.
 For everyone, we recommend reading *Efficient R Programming* while you have an active R project on the go, whether it's a collaborative task at work or simply a personal interest project at home.
 Why?
 The scope of this book is wider than that of most programming textbooks (Chapter 4 covers project management) and working on a project outside the confines of the book will help put the concepts, recommendations and code into practice.
 Going directly from words into action in this way will help ensure that the information is consolidated: learn by doing.